 A) You know you need a website, but you just haven’t had the time or money to make it happen, or

 B) You have a website, but you know it’s not what it should be, and you’re always making excuses for it.

 WordPress is the solution to your perennial website problem if you’re in either one of these groups.

 Here are ten reasons why you should use WordPress to run your business website.

 1. WordPress is easy to set up, manage, and update.
 You don’t need to be an Internet expert or an HTML coder to use WordPress.
 All you need is an internet connection and a web browser to create your website.

 If you’re reading this article, you already have everything you need to get started.
 Head over to WordPress.com and signup for a free account.
 You’ll have your website online in about two minutes.
 For a small additional fee, you can even host your domain name there.

 WordPress.com is the perfect starting point for any small business.
 When you’re ready to customize your website further, it’s easy to migrate your starter website to a web hosting account.

 Need to learn the basics?
 Signup for our free WordPress Quick Start Course.

-2. WordPress is good for both your blog and your website.
-It’s true that WordPress started out as a blogging system, but that was ages ago.
-Over the years WordPress has evolved into a full-featured web content management system.
+2. WordPress is suitable for both your blog and your website.
+It’s true that WordPress started as a blogging system, but that was ages ago.
+Over the years, WordPress has evolved into a full-featured web content management system.
 That means you can use WordPress to manage your whole website, not just your blog.
-Of course, if you just want to blog, you can use WordPress that way too.
+Of course, if you want to blog, you can use WordPress that way too.

 3. Thousands of professionally designed themes — many of them available for free.
 WordPress themes allow you to have a professionally designed website without the pain or expense of hiring a professional web designer.